miekg/dnsv2/README.md

 This library decompresses (resolves all compression pointers) when receiving a message (Msg.Decompress function).

-More details:

-- Question section only holds 1 quesstion.

 ## When am I happy with the API?

 In CoreDNS there is a plugin that takes all the RRs in the answer section and shuffles them (_loadbalance_ plugin).
 I want to be able to mimic this here, with a nice API and something that is efficient (less copying, working with wire-data).

-## Problems that hamper effiency

-If you get a message (with compressed) RR in the additional section and you replace the answer section all those compression pointers may now be broken.

-> To solve this in others like it: we decompress received messages by default.
-Making those can only be done
-> once a Msg is been finished and calling Compress().

 ## TODO

-- finish parsing MX, A and OPT
+- finish parsing (MX), A and OPT
 - edns0 OPT parsing and hacks
 - reading/writing dns.Msg
-- benchmarking with miekg/dns (mostly)
-- fuzzing
+- benchmarking with miekg/dns (mostly), creating and parsing messages?
+Or full blown server and client - needs way more infra in this pkg...
+- fuzzing, added one in msg_test.go

 once the above is in place and tested (and fuzzed), some bench functions will be written to compare this to miekg/dns.
 Then a decision is made to continue or not.